Task-Specific Design Optimization and Fabrication for Inflated-Beam Soft Robots with Growable Discrete Joints: Design Optimization

 \paragraph{Target orientation} The absolute difference between the link orientation and the prescribed target orientation $\phi_j$, namely, where $i$ is the link index we are considering and $\vc{q}_j$ is the current estimate of robot configuration for target $j$.

-Those two quantities are weighted by $w_d$ and $w_o$ to balance the difference in units.
-The weighted sum represents the cost for each individual link $i$, for a given target $(\vc{t}_j, \phi_j)$.
+These two quantities are weighted by $\beta$ to balance the difference in units.
+The weighted sum represents the cost for each individual link $i$, for a given target $(\vc{t}_j, \phi_j)$,

 Taking the minimum across links yields the cost of the ``active end-effector'' link, i.e., the particular link that will be considered towards reaching the target.
-This procedure is repeated across all targets, thus producing a vector of costs.
+These procedures are repeated across all targets, thus producing a vector of costs.
 Those costs are then weighted by the inverse of the target squared distance from the origin (thus giving priority to closer targets which are more difficult to satisfy; this is because the bending restrictions force us to use fewer links to reach close targets, thus fewer degrees of freedom) and summed up to furnish the total cost.
 Note that the ``active end-effector'' link may change during the process of optimization.

-The cost function can be summarized by:
+\paragraph{Obstacle Violation} When attempting to reach a desired target, a cost will incur if any part of the robot intersects with an obstacle.
+We implement a collision checking function $b(\bm{\ell}, \bm{Q}, i, j, k)$ against two types of obstacles, polygons and circles. $b$ is a binary function that returns $1$ if link $i$ at pose $j$ is intersecting with obstacle $k$, and returns $0$ otherwise.
+The loss function for the obstacle violation can be defined as:

+where $c$ is a large constant, indicating the penalty of obstacle violation.
+We set $c= 20$ in our implementation. \paragraph{Coverage of workspace} The design should also maximize the coverage space.
+Since an analytical solution for coverage is difficult to obtain, we opt for a Monte Carlo approximation, where we sample uniformly in the 3D target space of $(t_x, t_y, \phi)$ and check whether each sampled target is reachable.
+We define the coverage of a design, $g(\bm{\ell})$, as the ratio of reachable targets to the total sampled targets.
+Since we need to check reachability for a large number of targets every time we evaluate $g(\bm{\ell})$, we need a very fast routine to check whether a design can reach a sampled target.